 Where the struggle lies, is making sure that we are always prepared for writing mini-lessons of which students of many writing levels and abilities can connect.
 These connections yield growth for all levels of student writing!
 Are you like me?
 Every year I feel like a mini-mogul writing teacher …well, only up until mid-October.
 At that point, the newness of the writing lessons had worn down and it was time to either dig in and grow, or fade out and lose motivation!

 As I navigated through the school years, I began keeping track of the mini-lessons that I developed each month.
 Sharing these with teachers in conferences has always been a positive experience.
 We all need some help sometimes when the school year just keeps coming day after day!
 We don’t want to lose that momentum in our writing instruction!
 I have compiled my monthly writing mini-lessons into units.
+I have the entire year for kindergarten, first grade, and second grade.

 These units have easy to grab and go lesson plan cards, writing paper templates (a variety for your developing writer needs) and some seasonal fun sprinkled in too!
 It’s important to write everyday, but to also vary the experience so it doesn’t become too mundane or routine.